Component Metadata Protocol (WIP)

 - Translation files can either be downloaded whenever the summary is downloaded or only when needed (because a modification timestamp has changed in the summary).

-Component metadata is specified in appropriately formatted JSON files (which may be .xz compressed).
+The metadata json contains a translation section, such as this one.
 The translation section follows this schema, which is used to extract the translation strings into a TS file (see below for a script), and by the client to know which strings to translate.
 The TS file may be xz compressed.

 This allows to add new metadata without having to change the translation implementation in the client.